iamstarkov/ispeakweb/README.md

 #### Are there any general recommendations?

-— Yeah, we have them:
+— Yeah, here they are:

-0. Please be polite
-1. At the start, update description, avatar, location and background-image.
-  Verify, that description contain link to your own account
+1. To begin with, update the bio, avatar, location and background image.
+Make sure that description contains link to your own account
 2. Say hello and introduce yourself briefly in a couple of tweets at the beginning
-3. Tell followers in a tweet about your plans for the week
+3. Specify your plans for the week in one tweet
-4. If it possible, please do it in a five minutes, to be sure that your "intro" tweets will be grouped in timeline
+4. If it’s possible, make all mentioned above in five minutes to be sure that your "intro" tweets will be grouped in timeline
-5. If you want to answer, retweet the question first
-6. Then write answers as ordinary tweets.
+5. If you want to answer, retweet the question first.
+Then write answers as ordinary tweets.
 If you want, you can include question’s author at the end of you answers
-7. Say goodbye and show your appreciation to followers, at the end
+6. Say goodbye and show your appreciation to followers at the end

-#### Should I have a plan for week?
+#### Should I have a plan for my week?

-— Tl;DR: Yes.
-Experience leads us to conclude that to have a plan is better than not to have.
+— Tl;DR: You should.
+Experience leads us to conclude that having a plan is better than not having it.
 Basically, you don’t need a plan itself — you need a list of topics you want to discuss.
 Planning have great positive impact on followers and authors itself.

 #### Will I be annoyed by replying?
-Will it waste my time?
+Isn’t it waste of time?

-— Probably, but communication is the most important and interesting part of @ispeakweb’s idea.
-Also replying is easier, then writing original tweets.
+— In some cases, but communication is the most important and interesting part of @ispeakweb’s idea.
+Also, replying is easier than writing original tweets.
 And you don’t need to feed the trolls.

 #### Are there any popular topics I can discuss with my followers?

-— You probably can talk about something from this list:
+— You probably can discuss something from the list:

-* how would you rate other developers? _github, stackoverflow_
+* Ways to rate other developers (github, stackoverflow etc.)
-* how would you rate or review sites?
-* how do you make interviews?
-* what do you think about opensource?
+* Rating and reviewing sites
+* Making interviews
+* Your attitude to opensource
-* list developers, you are inspired of.
-* list developers, valuable for you (co-workers, great mentors or bloggers)
+* Developers, you are inspired of or valuable for you (co-workers, great mentors or bloggers)
-* tell us about your projects
+* Your projects
-* try to predict future of frontend in 5 years.
+* Forecast frontend trends in 5 years.
-* tell us your workplace and/or health-related topics
+* Your workplace and/or health-related topics
-* tell us about your work setup: equipment, programs, .dotfiles and other
+* Your work setup: equipment, programs, .dotfiles and other
-* what’s the most interesting technical challenge you’ve worked?
+* Your most interesting technical challenges
-* how did you get started in Computer Science?
+* Your start in Computer Science
-* what was your path to your current position in your carreer?
+* Your career path and current position
-* what do you want to work on next?
+* Your professional and common plans for future
-* what is your favorite core value, and how do you live it?
+* Favorite core value and the way you live it
-* what’s your favorite experience?
+* Your favorite professional experience
-* what is legacy know and what is good enough to be in future?
+* Work-life balance
+* Higher education, self-education and online education
-* how do you see you own purpose as a front-end developer in the overall picture of the world?
+* Your contribution and responsibility as a web developer in the overall picture of the world
-* what do you think about work-life balance?
-* what do you think higher education, self-education and online education?

-#### How make a proposal?
+#### How to make a proposal?

-— [Email me][proposal] if you decided to become an author or want to propose somebody to be an author.
+— [Email me][proposal] if you’re willing to lead [@ispeakweb][isw] for one week or want to suggest somebody else.

-#### What you can advise?

-— Have respect to your followers

 ## Code of Conduct

-Be kind to everyone.
+Please, be polite and have respect to your followers.
 Do not insult or put down others.
 Behave professionally.
-Remember that harassment and sexist, racist, or exclusionary jokes are not appropriate for [@ispeakweb][isw].
-Please, [email me asap][coc-violations] if you spotted any CoC violations.
+Harassment and sexist, racist, or exclusionary jokes are not appropriate for [@ispeakweb][isw].

+[Email me asap][coc-violations] if you’ve spotted any CoC violations.

 ## Postscript

-I hope this account will help frontend developers to know each other and link together different geo-, framework-, language-based communities.
+I hope this account will help frontend developers to know each other and link together in different geo-, framework-, language-based communities.

 ## License

 MIT © [Vladimir Starkov](http://vstarkov.com)

 [isw]: https://twitter.com/ispeakweb
-[proposal]: mailto:matmuchrapna@gmail.com?subject=Author’s%20proposal%20for%20@ispeakweb
+[proposal]: mailto:iamstarkov@gmail.com?subject=Author’s%20proposal%20for%20@ispeakweb
-[coc-violations]: mailto:matmuchrapna@gmail.com?subject=CoC%20violations%20in%20@ispeakweb
+[coc-violations]: mailto:iamstarkov@gmail.com?subject=CoC%20violations%20in%20@ispeakweb